CTE - Learning that Works!

 Flushing High School also works with the Genesee Career Institute (GCI) which allows juniors and seniors access to additional CTE program offerings.

-Included below is the Core Performance Indicators Data for FHS CTE Programs for 18-19.
+Included below is the Core Performance Indicators Data for FHS CTE Programs.
 For additional information regarding this report please access the CTEIS web site at and click the link for Public Reports.

 Flushing High School participates in the Genesee County CTE/Early Middle College program.
 Students must apply during their 10th grade year and commit to a 13th year of school.
 Students accepted into the program will remain students of their high school and may attend courses at Baker College, Genesee Career Institute, Mott Community College, and the University of Michigan-Flint to complete requirements in their Program of Study.